janetVABC/janetVABC/README.md

 **`High School Senior (Beginner programmer/UofT Engineering '28!/Dune fanatic!)`**

-<div style="text-align: right"> I'm a rising senior excited to share my site!
+<div style="text-align: right"> I'm so excited to share my site!
 I created my main website as an informative highschool portfolio, to share my future goals and some achievements.
 I hope you get a chance to check out my site and learn a bit more about me! </div>

 <details>
  <summary><h3> 🎀 Janet's Coding Journey</h3></summary>